 Some have found it useful to “gargle” with eucalyptus oil mixed with warm water to soothe a sore throat, while others massage a few drops of eucalyptus oil onto their chest to help relieve sore throat pain, dilate the blood vessels, and improve circulation to open up blocked airways.

 By creating a warming effect on the skin, eucalyptus essential oil relieves pain quickly in afflicted parts of the body.
 Its anti-inflammatory and analgesic properties can be used for anything ranging from a headache to muscle and joint pain.
-The oil can be used for pain relief when mixed with a carrier oil and massaged onto the affected area, inhaled through a diffuser, or in a few drops added to a warm bath.
+The oil can be used for pain relief when mixed with a carrier oil and massaged onto the affected area, breathed through a diffuser, or in a few drops added to a warm bath.

 Safety and Precautions